justiceo/xtensions/_extensions/02-voice-search.md

     description     : “Repetitive motions like typing… that you do over and over can bring about carpal tunnel syndome” - WebMd. icon_name       : weekend

-  - title           : Privacy friendly
-    description     : All speech-recognition happens in your browser, we do not store or transfer any audio. icon_name       : lock

   - title           : Natural & Expressive
     description     : Voice queries are longer and return more featured snippets than typed queries - Google Search. icon_name       : child_care